doughodson/OpenEaaglesExamples/Readme.txt

    mainSim4     -- simulation that display all players on a map

+   mainTerrain       -- Displays terrain elevation data

+   mainUbf1          -- A version of 'mainy1' used to test UBF behaviors

    mainw        -- Example Graphics framework test program
                    1) Contains several test MFD pages with common background
                       graphics: